Beate Uhse-Rotermund: Businesswoman

 In 1962, in Flensburg, she opened her "speciality store for marital hygiene" largely focused on sexuality, thus considered as the first sex shop.
-She offered, both in her store and her catalog, more "articles for marital hygiene."
-Soon the police began acting against the items in her store which supposedly served to "inflame and satisfy lustful desires in a manner contrary to decency and morality."
+Her lawyers had advised opening around Christmas to reduce to likliehood of attacks from outraged members of the public during the festive season.
+She offered, both in her store and her catalogue, more "articles for marital hygiene".
+Soon the police began acting against the items in her store which supposedly served to "inflame and satisfy lustful desires in a manner contrary to decency and morality".
 By 1992, her store had been indicted more than 2,000 times.
-She was also discriminated against by other organizations, including the "Börsenverein des Deutschen Buchhandels" (a financial organization of the German book industry), which refused to admit her publishing house due to "moral concerns."
-The Flensburger tennis club refused to admit her due to "general concerns."
+She was also discriminated against by other organisations, including the "Börsenverein des Deutschen Buchhandels" (a financial organisation of the German book industry), which refused to admit her publishing house due to "moral concerns".
+The Flensburger tennis club refused to admit her due to "general concerns".

 In 1979, she divorced her second husband.
 In 1983, she was diagnosed with stomach cancer, but survived.
-At age 75 she obtained a diving licence.
+At age 75 she earned a diving licence.
 In 1996, she fulfilled a long-held dream, and opened the Beate Uhse Erotic Museum in Berlin.
 Three years later, in 1999, her company, Beate Uhse AG, was listed on the German stock exchange and was met with great interest in the financial community.
 The stock was oversubscribed 64 times in its IPO.
-The original stock certificates are greatly desired because of the depiction of two scantily dressed women.
+The original stock certificates are sought after because of the depiction of scantily dressed women.

 The Beate Uhse business continues to trade throughout Europe under the names Beate Uhse, Pabo and et Eve.
+Beate-Uhse.TV, a private television station in Germany launched in March 2001.

 In 2001, Uhse died of pneumonia in a clinic in St. Gallen, Switzerland.

 Uhse was one of the most important people for sexual liberation in the German-speaking world.
 In 1989 she received the Federal Cross of Merit (Bundesverdienstkreuz).

-Despite the fact that she contributed to bettering female sex lives, Beate Uhse remains a controversial figure for radical feminists, who consistently complain about her refusing to hire female collaborators, and would "objectify the female" body in order to sell her products.
+Despite the fact that she contributed to bettering female sex lives, Beate Uhse remains a controversial figure for radical feminists, for her refusal to hire female collaborators an "objectification of the female" body to sell her products.